hytopoulos/hytopoulos.github.io/_posts/media-anima/2025-10-16-emotion-bias-vlm.md

 (completion: sad − happy)
 ```

-The authors found that the feature for "sadness" activates on "John feels", indicating that these features play an important role in representing reasoning within the latent space.
+The authors found that the feature for "sadness" activates on "John feels", indicating that these features play an important role in representing **intermediate reasoning** within the latent space.

 ---